-When you’re under stress, it’s common for you to experience neck and shoulder pain.
-And that means getting through the day without wincing can be challenging.
-You may even convince yourself to skip your workout because of it.
+When you’re under stress, it’s common to experience neck and shoulder pain to the point where you convince yourself to skip your workout because of it.

 9 Yoga Poses to Help Relieve Neck and Shoulder Pain